Selection highlights are shown on the contour and/or surface of selected elements.

 The pre-selection highlight appears when you hover the cursor over a selectable element, then press Shift.

 Note: If the Arrow tool is active, the highlight appears on its own, without your having to press Shift.

 When working in 3D, you will notice that the informational highlight acts on the entire outline of the element: even hidden lines of its contour are shown.
 Grouped elements are highlighted individually.

-During dimensioning, labeling, and Door/Window placement, the contours of related elements will be highlighted to help you identify which element you are working on.
+During dimensioning, labeling, and placement of Railings and Door/Window elements, the contours of related elements will be highlighted to help you identify which element you are working on.

 The related elements highlight also works with the Parameter transfer functions (Pick Up Parameters and Inject Parameters commands): the information highlight appears along with the eyedropper/syringe cursors right before you complete the parameter transfer.
 You do not need to press Shift to see the related elements highlight when using the Parameter Transfer function.

-To choose one of several overlapping elements, hover over the elements, then press Tab to cycle the highlight among the elements.
+To choose one of several overlapping elements (paths), hover over the elements, then press Tab to cycle the highlight among the elements.